practicingruby/practicing-ruby-paid/posts/v6/001-parsing-json.md

 In this example, we wrap the JSON string with a `StringIO` object in order to make the string quack like an IO.
 Next, we try reading tokens from the tokenizer.
-Each token the Tokenizer "knows" has the name as the first value of the array, where the unknown tokens have the single character value.
+Each token the Tokenizer understands has the name as the first value of the array, where the unknown tokens have the single character value.
 For example, string tokens look like this: `[:STRING, "foo"]`, and unknown tokens look like this: `['(', '(']`.
 Finally, `nil` is returned when the input has been exhausted.

 This is it for our tokenizer.
-The tokenizer is constructed with an IO, and has only one method: `next_token`.
+The tokenizer is initialized with an `IO` object, and has only one method: `next_token`.
 Now we can focus on the parser side.

-## Building the Parser
+## Building the parser

 We have our tokenizer in place, so now it's time to assemble the parser.
 First we need to do a little house keeping.
 We're going to generate a Ruby file from our `.y` file.
 The Ruby file needs to be regenerated every time the `.y` file changes.
 A Rake task sounds like the perfect solution.

-### A Compile Task
+**Defining a compile task:**

-First thing we'll add to the Rakefile is a rule that says "translate .y files to .rb files using this command":
+The first thing we'll add to the Rakefile is a rule that says *"translate .y files to .rb files using the following command"*:

 ```ruby
 rule '.rb' => '.y' do |t|